thearchitect1212/thearchitect1212.github.io/Sentiment Analysis of Movie Reviews Using TextBlob and VADER/READ.md

 # Sentiment Analysis of Movie Reviews Using TextBlob and VADER

+## Overview
+This project analyzes movie reviews to classify their sentiment as positive or negative.
+Using prebuilt libraries like TextBlob and VADER, it compares their performance and identifies strengths and weaknesses in analyzing textual data.

+---

+## Key Features
+- **Sentiment Analysis**: Used polarity scores to classify reviews.
+- **Tool Comparison**: Evaluated TextBlob and VADER for sentiment detection.
+- **Accuracy Metrics**: Measured model accuracy against ground-truth labels.

+---

+## Dataset
+- **Source**: IMDB labeled movie reviews dataset.
+- **Size**: 25,000 reviews (50% positive, 50% negative).
+- **Features**:
+  - Review Text
+  - Sentiment Label (1 for positive, 0 for negative)
+- **Preprocessing**:
+  - Removed HTML tags and special characters.
+  - Tokenized text for processing by sentiment analyzers.

+---

-## Objective
+## Methodology
-Classify movie reviews as positive or negative using sentiment analysis tools, and compare their performance.
+1. **EDA**:
+   - Explored review lengths, word frequencies, and sentiment distributions.
+   - Visualized polarity scores for positive and negative reviews.
+2. **Sentiment Analysis**:
+   - Used TextBlob to compute polarity scores and classify reviews.
+   - Applied VADER for sentiment analysis, focusing on compound scores.
+3. **Evaluation**:
+   - Calculated accuracy, precision, recall, and F1-score.
+   - Compared predictions against ground-truth sentiment labels.

+---

-## Description
+## Key Insights
-This project uses the IMDB dataset to analyze movie reviews and determine their sentiment using TextBlob and VADER.
-The focus is on evaluating the accuracy of these prebuilt sentiment analysis tools against labeled ground-truth data.
+- TextBlob achieved 68.5% accuracy, slightly outperforming random guessing.
+- VADER excelled in detecting nuanced sentiments, especially in mixed reviews.
+- Both tools demonstrated limitations in handling sarcasm and complex language.

+---

 ## Technologies Used
-- Python
+- Python (Pandas, NumPy)
 - TextBlob
-- VADER
+- VADER (Valence Aware Dictionary and sEntiment Reasoner)
-- Pandas
-- Scikit-learn
+- Scikit-learn (Evaluation Metrics)

+---

+## Applications
+- **Social Media Monitoring**: Analyzes sentiment in user comments and tweets.
+- **Movie Recommendation Systems**: Enhances recommendations by incorporating sentiment analysis.
+- **Customer Feedback**: Identifies trends in product or service reviews.

+---

+## Future Directions
+1. Train custom sentiment models on domain-specific datasets for better accuracy.
+2. Incorporate deep learning techniques such as LSTMs or transformers.
+3. Build an API for real-time sentiment analysis of movie reviews.

+---

-## Key Steps
+## References
-1. Processed the IMDB reviews dataset to compute sentiment polarity scores.
-2. Classified reviews as positive or negative based on polarity thresholds.
-3. Compared the predicted sentiments with ground-truth labels to calculate accuracy.
+1. IMDB Dataset Documentation.
-4. Used both TextBlob and VADER to benchmark performance.
+2. TextBlob and VADER Documentation.

-## Key Insights
-- TextBlob achieved an accuracy of 68.5%, outperforming random guessing (50%).
-- VADER provided a nuanced analysis, capturing more subtle sentiment variations.
+3. Research on Sentiment Analysis Techniques.

+---